retrodaredevil/io-lib/README.md

 * Parse request ModbusMessages (allows you to easily respond to a master).
 * Uses common interfaces.
 This makes it easy to **swap out implementations**.
 Decide to switch from Ascii encoding to using TCP?
 No problem.
+* Custom runtime exceptions for unexpected responses and for exception codes

 ## Defined Modbus Function Codes